ily-aas/Rock-Paper-Scissors--XML-Java/README.md

+# Rock!Paper!Scissors!

-Project Title:  Rock!Paper!Scissors!
+## Project Description

-Project Description: Using Java and XML, Rock!Paper!Scissors! was built in Android Studio and was developed around the game decision based game "Rock, Paper, Scissors".
+Using Java and XML, Rock!Paper!Scissors! was built in Android Studio and was developed around the game decision based game "Rock, Paper, Scissors".
-The user will compete against a computer(for now) where they will select bewteen the choices of "Rock", "Paper" or "Scissors" which will be compared against the computer's choice of the same options.
+The user will compete against a computer(for now) where they will select bewteen the choices of "Rock", "Paper" or "Scissors" which will be compared against the computer's choice

+of the same options.
 The rules are as follows to score a point:

 1).
 ROCK beats SCISSORS loses to PAPER.